-17.1.2 The standard Brinell hardness fixed-location testing machine using a 10 mm tungsten carbide ball employs a 3000 kgf load for hard materials and a 1500 or 500 kgf load for thin sections or soft materials (see Annex A2 on Steel Tubular Products).
-Other loads and different size indenters may be used when specified.
+17.1.2 The standard Brinell test using a 10 mm tungsten carbide ball employs a 3000 kgf load for hard materials and a 1500 or 500 kgf load for thin sections or soft materials (see Annex A2 on Steel Tubular Products).
+Other loads and different size indentors may be used when specified.
 In recording hardness values, the diameter of the ball and the load must be stated except when a 10 mm ball and 3000 kgf load are used.

 17.1.3 A range of hardness can properly be specified only for quenched and tempered or normalized and tempered material.
-For annealed material a maximum figure only should
+For annealed material a maximum figure only should be specified.
+For normalized material a minimum or a maximum hardness may be specified by agreement.
+In general, no hardness requirements should be applied to untreated material.